kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 a normal filesystem, provided that the writable device can also contain all the data from the seeding device.

-The seeding device flag can be cleared again by **btrfstune -f -S 0**, e.g. allowing to update with newer data but please note that this will invalidate all existing filesystems that use this particular seeding device.
+The seeding device flag can be cleared again by :command:`btrfstune -f -S 0`, e.g. allowing to update with newer data but please note that this will invalidate all existing filesystems that use this particular seeding device.
 This works for some use cases, not for others, and the forcing flag to the command is